preston/hsp-marketplace-documentation/README.md

 # Health Services Platform (HSP) Marketplace Documentation

 This repository contains content and build configuration for the Health Services Platform Marketplace specification as co-developed by Logica Health and HL7, formally balloted by HL7.
-The computable version of the Marketplace is included in OpenAPI format, and may be edit by Swagger Editor and other tools.
+The computable version of the Marketplace is included in OpenAPI format.

 If you plan on editing the computable OpenAPI documents, we recommend using [Swagger Editor](https://swagger.io/tools/swagger-editor/).
+Compatible alternatives are available, as well.

 ## Building